"The triumph can't be had without the struggle." - Wilma Rudolph

 If you are an Olympian and would like to share your story or the story of a teammate or competitor, we would love to hear from you.
 If you know of an Olympian or Paralympian with an inspiring story, we would love to learn more.

-"I've been an ardent fan of the Olympics since viewing the 1968 Mexico City Games on television.
+"I've been an ardent fan of the Olympics since watching the 1968 Mexico City Games on television and viewing the many amazing Bud Greenspan Olympic films.
 Beyond Bronze, Silver and Gold sprung from a pool deck conversation with a retired USA Olympic swimmer after a tortuous workout.
 We were chatting about an Olympian we both knew and ended our conversation with "I wondered what ever happened to that guy?"
 I thought to myself, "We shouldn't be saying this about this Olympian.
 His story is too great!"
 It was my aha moment and BBSG was off and running.
 I was honored and fortunate to be a member of the Canadian Olympic Water Polo Team in the 1976 Montreal Olympics.
 The lasting friendships from my water polo playing days and my newly developed friendships have all been integral in the evolution of Beyond Bronze, Silver and Gold.
 I thank you all.
 As Beyond Bronze, Silver and Gold moves forward in post-production, the goal is to gain distribution.
 There are so many wonderful Olympian and Paralympian stories and I would love the opportunity to bring them to you!" - John